 Enjoy that special holiday feeling longer while leaving fewer chores to take care of on the big day.
-This strategy works particularly well with an open-concept dining room like the one featured in Plan 1 at Muse at Cadence Park.
+This strategy works particularly well with an open-concept dining room like the one featured in Plan 3 at Meadowood at Park Place.

 Speaking of early planning.
 Write out a detailed menu of everything you plan to serve.
 Just like you were a professional caterer.
 This way you can streamline your shopping and begin prepping veggies and other foods earlier in the week.

 Here’s the proper way to set a table if you’ve got an in-law who loves to point out that their fork’s on the wrong side!